You're new to RVing, right? If so, how could you know right from wrong?

 2. "Don't Travel With Your Water Tank Full"

 Hey RV beginner, guess what?
-The truth is that it's totally fine to travel with your water full.
+The truth is that it's totally fine to travel with a full tank.

 But only on this one condition: As long as it doesn't put you over your Gross Vehicle Weight Rating (GVWR).